hemeac/kiwiTechTree/README.md

 ## Cryogenic Engines 2.0.1
 Shuffled the Tech Tree with some cost rebalancing and B9PS engine upgrades.
 Lowered the vacuum ISP of some engines so upgraded variants are not as close to the theoretical maximum for Hydrolox fuel.
 Will convert some Stock, Making History, and ReStock+ to cryogenic engines if they were originally based off crogenic engines.

-## CryoTanks 1.5.2
+## CryoTanks 1.6.1
 Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
-It creates enough switches to look a busy...
+It creates enough switches to probably look too busy...

 ## CustomBarnKit 1.1.21.0
 If installed, will provide custom part counts for VAB and SPH.
 Unique configurations exist for Sigma Dimensions, JNSQ, and Bureaucracy (which differs depending on the presence of JNSQ, Sigma Dimensions or stock-sized planets).